How to Create a Website Marketing Plan for Your New Site

 - Content marketing – adding quality, authoritative, unique content that is Google friendly and highly readable.
 It can also include publishing a blog, making videos, hosting webinars, making podcasts, or some combination of any or all of those things

-- Conversion optimization – getting those people ( the right people) who visit your site to take action
+- Conversion optimisation – getting those people ( the right people) who visit your site to take action

 - Paid search marketing – sometimes required if you need immediate results ( organic takes time) or are operating in a very competitive sector, where your competitors are all web savvy